LoopKit/loopdocs/docs/loop-3/omnipod.md

 * This feature cannot change the "clicking" noise that comes from insulin delivery
 * This feature will not prevent the constant alarm if the Pod fails for any reason such as out-of-time, out-of-insulin, occlusion detected or any other fault
 * If you tap on the sound icon, the beeps will still be heard on the Pod

+When you enable Silenced mode, a new row appears that allows you to set an end time.
+Initially it says *Not set* which means it is an indefinite setting.
+You can schedule the end of the Silence mode by tapping on *Not set* and choose a time up to 12 hours in the future.

 When would you use Silence Pod: